whg-training/statistics-course/Statistical_modelling/Introduction/practicals/warmup/estimating an allele frequency.md

   Tanzania 51 47
 ```

 Counts like this can be modelled well using a [binomial distribution](../../notes/Distributions%20cheatsheet.pdf).
+Let's do that now.

 **Question**.
 If we use a binomial distribution to model these counts, what assumptions are we making?